GeodeStudio/App/readme.md

 ## When Downloading
 All downloaded are in the [Releases](https://github.com/GDMod-Development/App/releases) tab.

-Only versions 0.0.5 and upward support Mac and Linux.
+0.0.5 and upward support Mac and Linux, 0.0.7 includes .AppImage files.